 Guar gum rallied more than nine-fold in one year to 95,920 rupees ($1,742) per 100 kilograms on the National Commodity & Derivatives Exchange Ltd. in Mumbai, forcing the commodity market regulator to suspend futures trading in March.
 The rally boosted costs for Halliburton, the world’s largest provider of hydraulic-fracturing services, Chief Executive Officer Dave Lesar said in a conference call with analysts on Oct.
 17.

-Halliburton and Baker Hughes (BHI) help companies drill and complete oil and gas wells using a pressure-pumping technique known as fracking, which blasts water mixed with sand and chemicals underground to free trapped hydrocarbons from shale formations.
+Halliburton and Baker Hughes (BHI:US) help companies drill and complete oil and gas wells using a pressure-pumping technique known as fracking, which blasts water mixed with sand and chemicals underground to free trapped hydrocarbons from shale formations.
 Guar is made into a thickening gel used to carry sand down a well and into the cracks created from fracturing.

 India accounts for more than 70 percent of the global production of guar, which means “cow food” in Hindi, according to the Multi Commodity Exchange of India Ltd. (MCX) The seed is also grown in Pakistan and the U.S.